-Audiological Services are provided by the RDSPD Audiologist for students receiving direct services from the RDSPD at least 45 minutes per week.
-The RDSPD Audiologist provides evaluation and assistance with the maintenance of listening devices, such as hearing aids, cochlear implants, and ALDs.
-On-campus support for students who are DHH directly served by the RDSPD for at least 45 minutes per week includes troubleshooting problems with hearing aids, sound field systems, and ALDs; taking impressions for ear molds; communicating with families; advising corrective action of listening devices that may need to be made by the family; and consultation with private audiologists or ENT doctors.
+Audiological Services are provided by the RDSPD Audiologist for students receiving direct services from the RDSPD.
+The RDSPD Audiologist provides evaluation and assistance with the maintenance of listening devices, such as hearing aids, cochlear implants and ALDs.
+On-campus support for students who are DHH directly served by the RDSPD includes troubleshooting problems with hearing aids, sound field systems, and ALDs; taking impressions for ear molds; communicating with families; advising corrective action of listening devices that may need to be made by the family; and consultation with private audiologists or ENT doctors.